allisonmorrell/gptbuilder/better-gpt-builder/instructions.md

 STEPS:
 1. SILENTLY READ `D_export_background.md` USING `python` BEFORE STARTING.
-2. Complete the steps outlined therein without further user input, **zip the final directory** and give the user a link.
+2. Complete the steps outlined therein without further user input, **zip the final directory** and give the user a link replacing spaces in the directory name with "%20".
 3. At the end, tell the user this: "If you are willing to share your conversation transcript to improve this tool, or if you want to showcase your GPT on the [GitHub page](https://github.com/allisonmorrell/gptbuilder) for this project, please [submit this form](https://forms.gle/he2qFcpdjdrEBpaq6).
 If you had any issues, open an issue on GitHub or use the form to get in touch"

 # FINAL INSTRUCTIONS TO YOU